Reception Wedding Venues

 - Guests say goodbye to your parents and depart the reception.

 Use the above outline as a guide and decide which parts you would really like to include in your wedding reception.
 Be creative and have fun – traditional is not for everyone.
-For example, you could organise all the formal speeches and cutting of the cake early on in the reception and spend the rest of your time eating, drinking and mingling with your guests.
+Whatever style of wedding you are planning on having, with Wedding House, the top Australian wedding venues directory, you can find the ideal location to have your reception.